openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/in_course_reverification.rst

 To require learners to verify their identities before a specific assessment, you add a verification checkpoint component to a unit in that assessment.
-After you create a checkpoint component, the checkpoint appears on the **Progress** pages and in the courseware for learners who must complete in-course identity reverification.
+After you create a checkpoint component, the checkpoint appears on the **Progress** pages and in the body of the course for learners who must complete in-course identity reverification.

 .. note:: Make sure that you add verification checkpoints only before assessments.